Anders Lange: Anders Lange's Party

 Lange had originally intended to create a popular movement rather than a political party, and an internal conflict erupted over the nature of the party.
 Lange favoured the superiority of the parliamentary group instead of the party organisation.
 The wing led by Carl I. Hagen and Kristoffer Almås wanted a more effective party structure, and even wished to throw Lange as leader and change the party's name.
-After increasing pressure, during the party's first regular national convention in Hjelmeland in January 1974, Lange and his deputy Erik Gjems-Onstad were forced to give concessions that gave ALP the outlines of a regular party.
+After increasing pressure, during the party's first regular national convention in Hjelmeland Municipality in January 1974, Lange and his deputy Erik Gjems-Onstad were forced to give concessions that gave ALP the outlines of a regular party.
 Lange however continued voicing his opposition against the new development, while Hagen and Almås maintained their views on the leadership and naming issues.
 After initially indicating that he would grant Hagen his wish of being hired as party secretary, Lange later stated in Dagbladet that Hagen only would be hired "over my dead body."
 The conflict led Hagen and Almås to leave ALP in July, and Almås went on to form the Reform Party with Hagen as a passive member.
 The conflict was not resolved until October 1974, when Anders Lange died of heart failure following a heart attack.
 As Hagen had been elected as Lange's parliamentary deputy in 1973 he took over Lange's place as member of parliament.

 Hagen later became leader of the party and reformed it as the Progress Party.
 As the party had grown to become the second largest in Norway, an oil painting portraying Lange was in 2005 put up and unveiled in the big conference room in the Norwegian parliament by Hagen and future leader Siv Jensen.